Hashtags when used correctly can boost the visibility of your content on Instagram.

 With this, your product or service would get more visibility and you will get people to patronize you.
 This way, you are not only increasing your reach but also increasing your revenue.

-Ignoring how important hashtags are is one of the biggest mistakes you can make as a business owner on Instagram because with them, you can reach more people on the platform.
+Ignoring how important hashtags are is one of the biggest mistakes you can make as a business owner on Instagram.
+Because, with them, you can reach more people on the platform.

-If you have been struggling with how to use hashtags on Instagram or if you do not know how to select the right ones for your business, you will want to read this article till the end as I will be treating both of these and more in this article.
+If you have been struggling with how to use hashtags on Instagram or if you do not know how to select the right ones for your business, you will want to read this article till the end as I will be treating both and more in this article.

 They are keyword phrase spelt out without spaces and preceded by a pound sign (#).

 Hashtags are your greatest ally in categorizing and discovering content on Instagram.
 Almost any word or phrase can transform into a functional hashtag if you add a “#” before it.
 While numbers are permissible within hashtags, spaces and special characters are not.